pen-lang/pen/doc/src/advanced-features/system-injection.md

 ### Defining main function types

-A system package must have a module named `MainFunction` in which a `MainFunction` function type is defined.
+A system package must have a module named `MainFunction.pen` in which a `MainFunction` function type is defined.
 Literally, the function type is used as a type of `main` functions in `Main.pen` modules in application packages.

 ### Providing system APIs